RafaelAdamRamos/NLW-eSports/README.md

-# NLW‑eSports
+# NLW-eSports

-> 🔧 **Projeto**
+> 🔧 **Project**
-> NLW‑eSports é uma página web estática criada como parte da minha participação no evento **NLW eSports** da Rocketseat, cujo objetivo é exibir informações sobre games, canais e redes sociais.
+NLW-eSports is a static web page created as part of my participation in Rocketseat's **NLW eSports** event.
+Its goal is to display information about games, channels, and social networks.

-## Descrição
+## Description

-NLW‑eSports é um projeto front‑end construído com **HTML e CSS** (com possíveis interações simples via JavaScript), que apresenta:
+NLW-eSports is a front-end project built with **HTML and CSS** (with possible simple JavaScript interactions).
+It presents:
-- Jogos favoritos
+- Favorite games
-- Canais e streamers
+- Channels and streamers
-- Links das minhas redes sociais
+- Links to my social media

-O propósito principal é praticar desenvolvimento web e organização de conteúdo visual.
+The main purpose is to practice web development and visual content organization.

-## Tecnologias Utilizadas
+## Technologies Used

 - **HTML**
 - **CSS**

-## Link para visualização
+## Live Demo

 https://rafaeladamramos.github.io/NLW-eSports/

-## Observações
+## Notes

-- Projeto criado para fins de estudo em front‑end
+- Project created for front-end study purposes
-- Página estática sem backend
+- Static page with no backend